J.P. Crawford Player Props: Mariners vs. Red Sox

-On Tuesday, J.P.
-Crawford (.541 slugging percentage in past 10 games, including one home run) and the Seattle Mariners play the Boston Red Sox, whose starting pitcher will be Brayan Bello.
-First pitch is at 9:40 PM ET.
+The Seattle Mariners, including J.P.
+Crawford (.435 on-base percentage in past 10 games, 60 points above season-long percentage), take on starter Kutter Crawford and the Boston Red Sox at T-Mobile Park, Wednesday at 4:10 PM ET.

-In his most recent game he had a one-hit showing (1-for-3) against the Red Sox.
+In his previous game he had a hitless showing (0-for-4) against the Red Sox.

 J.P.
 Crawford Game Info & Props vs. the Red Sox